 Each class of pharmacy students follows the same schedule of courses each quarter, also known as a "block schedule."
 With this system, the University will enroll students in their required courses on the days and times they are offered.
 There is no option to create a custom schedule of required courses.

-In the second and third professional years in the program, students may sign up for elective courses of their choice (subject to availability) in addition to their required courses.
+After the first few quarters in the program, students may sign up for elective courses of their choice (subject to availability) in addition to their required courses.

-To better understand how block schedules work, please click on the links below to see previous quarters' schedules for the current three-and-a-half-year curriculum.
-In the coming year, additional links will be added for the second and third professional years.
-(The block schedules for the three-year curriculum are not yet available.)
-These block schedules reflect the current Three-and-a-Half-Year Pharm.D.
-Curriculum (began Fall 2016).
+To better understand how block schedules work, please click on the links below.
+Block schedules for the new three-year curriculum are not yet available.
+These block schedules reflect the more recent Three-and-a-Half-Year Pharm.D.
+Curriculum.

 Please note: Quarterly block schedules are subject to change each year for each class.
 The following are posted for informational purposes only.